-- Baptisms are held every Sunday at 2:30 pm.
+- Baptisms are held every 1st and 3rd Sunday of each month at 2:30 pm.

 - Please schedule two weeks in advance.
 Please bring a towel and klela (bow) for the baby.